terra-money/validator-profiles/validators/terravaloper1xptfsrmkhw0s4kql4ldnzake83j8dgvxm3p952/README.md

 Just a small team, dedicated to the dream.

-If you build it they will come.
-Maybe!

-We are a professional Proof-of-stake validator operator, committed to delivering high quality services to our customers and the community.
+We are a Proof-of-Stake-Validator operator, building on many years of professional systems administration experience.
+We are committed to delivering high quality services to our customers and the community.

 ## Our Architecture

-We are run our validator within the world's most highly secure and reliable infrastructure:  The Cloud (GCP to be exact)
+We are running our validator within the world's most highly secure and reliable infrastructure:  The Cloud (GCP to be exact)

-Less specifically, we are learning about Terra and hardening our architecture very fast!
+Less specifically, we are hardening our architecture as quickly as we are learning about the beautiful world of Terra!

 But for real, we operate an HA and fault tolerant Sentry-style architecture.
 We love to improve, so please feel free to reference [our tools and scripts used for creating and managing this environment](github.com/RnodeC/terra-git) and reach out with thoughts, critiques, suggestions.